 The Company's continued exploration program has shown promising results from drilling as well as prospecting and other surveying throughout the entirety of the Klondike District Property.
-Exploration in 2015 through 2018 has identified gold mineralization in outcrop and drilling through the 55 km length of the Klondike District that indicates the area has considerable exploration potential that warrants further testing.
-Exploration discoveries to date at Lone Star, Nugget, and Gold Run can be shown to be the local source of alluvial gold mined from individual creeks.
+Exploration in 2015 through 2019 has identified gold mineralization in outcrop and drilling through the 55 km length of the Klondike District that indicates the area has considerable exploration potential for both bulk tonnage disseminated and narrow high-grade vein gold deposits that warrant further testing.
+A 2019 drill intersection of 1,009 g/t Au and 1.036 g/t Ag over 1.0 meter is a world-class interval which highlights the potential for further significant discoveries.
+Bedrock gold discoveries to date at the Lone Star Zone, Stander Zone, and Gold Run target can be shown in each case to be the local sources of alluvial gold of the "Klondike Gold Rush".

 The Company has identified an orogenic gold model with similarities to both the nearby Coffee Gold deposit and Golden Saddle mineral resource that guides exploration and predicts the Klondike District has significant potential for future discovery of gold mineralization.
-The recent and continued results from Lone Star and Nugget drilling have, in the opinion of Company's management, upgraded the potential of the Klondike District properties to host significant in situ gold mineralization.
+The recent and continued results from Lone Star and Stander drilling have, in the opinion of Company's management, upgraded the potential of the Klondike District properties to host significant in situ gold mineralization.

 Management believes there is potential for further discoveries and concomitant possibility for value creation at its gold properties in the Klondike District, Yukon.
 The Company's conviction in continued well-planned, efficient exploration remains unchanged, however management recognizes the need to safeguard the Company's treasury and advance its programs in measured steps.
-A minimum budget of \$2.0 million has been authorized for 2019 exploration.
+A minimum budget of \$2.0 million has been authorized for 2020 exploration.
 Additional funding may be required.